Home / Lebanese Recipes / Slow Cooker Lebanese Lentil Soup

 A one-pot meal that can feed a crowd, this authentic vegetarian Lebanese soup recipe made with red lentils and vegetables is seasoned with cumin and turmeric.

 My husband orders lentil soup whenever we go out for Lebanese food.
 While I grew up eating a slightly different version of Lebanese lentil soup (made with spinach and brown lentils), I’ve been on a mission to recreate the restaurant version my husband adores.
+Similar to this Arabic lentil soup, my slow cooker version is made with red lentils.

 The secret?
 A combination of creamy potatoes and red lentils.
 When cooked and pureed, they turn into a silky soup with the perfect texture.